spk121/guile-gi/README.md

 * `libguile-gi.so` or `libguile-gi.dll`: a compiled module that
   contains glue code to interface with GObject

-You use the provided `use-typelibs` syntax or `typelib-load` procedure to introspect the GObject libraries to create a Guile binding.
-Also, this project comes with some scheme libraries that bind common GObject libraries.
-For example, `(gi gtk-3)` and `(gi glib-2)` are provided.
+To create bindings and import bindings, use the `use-typelibs` syntax or the `typelib-load` procedure.
+The former is preferred, as it does not affect the exports of the current module.

 For the moment, the docs are at [spk121.github.io/guile-gi](https://spk121.github.io/guile-gi/)